-The purpose of Tiffany's Recovery Incorporated is to provide support, information, education, resources, and activities for those in recovery or affected by addiction.
+The purpose of Tiffany's Recovery Incorporated is to provide support, information, education, resources, and activities for those in recovery or affected by addiction, especially those who are homeless or destitute due to their addiction.
 We provide and connect people with the recovery services they need to facilitate healing to the individual, the family, as well as the community.

 TRI envisions a world where all people have access to the resources and support needed to facilitate lasting health and happiness.

 TRI's goal is to partner with community stakeholders, businesses, religious organizations, and other charitable organizations to promote education, relapse prevention support, overdose prevention, and outreach services to support the continuum of care for those suffering with substance use disorders (SUD).
 TRI supports science- and community-based efforts to combat the opioid crisis.
 We have developed programs that focus on outreach, education, empowerment, resource sharing, and peer support.

 We strive to connect everyone with services that are tailored to their specific needs as it is not a “one size fits all” approach.
 We offer free lifetime membership which includes access to upcoming recovery events and activities, resources for treatment, spiritual and peer led outreach, support groups, and community partnership.
 It is our effort to combat the opioid crisis and support individuals in all stages of recovery.
 Our goal is to help support individuals in our communities and to offer our model to other states to expand the efforts across the Country.